cs-329-project/Austin-bike-project/FINAL PROJECT FILES/README.md

 __cleaned_final_b_cycle_data.csv__ - B-Cycle data that has been cleaned and processed from all the exploration conducted in the Cleaned_Data_Exploration notebook.
 This dataset was used to engineer features in the cleaned_feature_engr notebook. __NOTE: This dataset must be uncompressed before using with notebook.__

-__cleaned_austin_weather.csv__ - weather data that has been cleaned and processed from all the exploration conducted in the Cleaned_Data_Exploration notebook.
+__cleaned_austin_weather.csv__ - Weather data that has been cleaned and processed from all the exploration conducted in the Cleaned_Data_Exploration notebook.
 This dataset was used to engineer features in the cleaned_feature_engr notebook.

 __final_cycle_weather_by_day.csv__ - The final version of the cycle and weather data that has been cleaned and engineered for darwin.

-__cycle_weather_by_day_with_avgs_trimmed.csv__ -  cycle and weather data that has been trimed to exclude rows where the 'Avg Trip Duration' is longer than 60 minutes.
+__cycle_weather_by_day_with_avgs_trimmed.csv__ -  Cycle and weather data that has been trimed to exclude rows where the 'Avg Trip Duration' is longer than 60 minutes.
 This is generated and utilized in Predicting trip length.ipynb.

+__Austin_B_Cycle_Trips.zip__ - This is a zipped version of the csv used in Membership Breakdown.ipynb to oberserve B-Cycle's performance annually and over time.

+__austin_weather.csv__ - This is the weather dataset used and feature engineered in Member Ride Duration with Weather.ipynb.

+__bike_use.csv__ - This is a modified .csv used in Member Ride Duration with Weather.ipynb (code is also found in the notebook).